ponylang/pony-tutorial/capabilities/aliasing.md

 ## What counts as making an alias?

-There are two things that count as making an alias:
+There are three things that count as making an alias:

 1. When you __assign__ a value to a variable.
 This could be a local variable or a field.
 2. When you __pass__ a value as an argument to a method.
+3. When you __call a method__ an alias the the receiver of the call is created and accessible as `this` within the method body.

-In both cases, you are making a new _name_ for the object.
+In all three cases, you are making a new _name_ for the object.
 This might be the name of a local variable, the name of a field, or the name of a parameter to a method.

 ## Ephemeral types